yasir-shahzad/CS5530_ADC_Arduino_Library/README.md

 ### Using the Arduino IDE Library Manager

 1. Choose `Sketch` -> `Include Library` -> `Manage Libraries...`
-2. Type `LoRa` into the search box.
+2. Type `CS5530` into the search box.
 3. Click the row to select the library.
 4. Click the `Install` button to install the library.